History of wind power: Danish development

-A giant change took place in 1978 when the world's first multi-megawatt wind turbine was constructed.
+A giant change took place in 1978 when the world's first multi-megawatt wind turbine Tvindkraft was constructed near Tvind in Denmark.
 It pioneered many technologies used in modern wind turbines and allowed Vestas, Siemens and others to get the parts they needed.
 Especially important was the novel wing construction using help from German aeronautics specialists.
 The power plant was capable of delivering 2MW, had a tubular tower, pitch controlled wings and three blades.
 It was built by the teachers and students of the Tvind school.
 Before completion these "amateurs" were much ridiculed.
 The turbine still runs today and looks almost identical to the newest most modern mills.

 Danish commercial wind power development stressed incremental improvements in capacity and efficiency based on extensive serial production of turbines, in contrast with development models requiring extensive steps in unit size based primarily on theoretical extrapolation.
 A practical consequence is that all commercial wind turbines resemble the Danish model, a light-weight three-blade upwind design.

 All major horizontal axis turbines today rotate the same way (clockwise) to present a coherent view.
 However, early turbines rotated counter-clockwise like the old windmills, but a shift occurred from 1978 and on.
 The individualist-minded blade supplier Økær made the decision to change direction in order to be distinguished from the collective Tvind and their small wind turbines.
 Some of the blade customers were companies that later evolved into Vestas, Siemens, Enercon and Nordex.
 Public demand required that all turbines rotate the same way, and the success of these companies made clockwise the new standard.